loxilb-io/loxilbdocs/docs/loxilb-incluster-multus.md

   type: LoadBalancer
 ```

-Please make sure that loadBalancerClass is set to ```loxilb.io/loxilb``` so that loxilb can co-exist with any other LB which one might be using for primary services.
+:point_right: Please make sure that loadBalancerClass is set to ```loxilb.io/loxilb``` so that loxilb can co-exist with any other LB which one might be using for primary services.
 And finally the annotation ```loxilb.io/multus-nets``` which denotes the network attachement definition name.

 ##### Example :